 Here’s a video of Alessia singing “Scars to Your Beautiful”:

 Despite the two ladies’ awesome performances, I and all the Coldplay fans were thrilled to see our boys finally take the stage at 9:05.
 They opened with “A Head Full of Dreams,” and the show took off with a bang, with fireworks and a dazzling light display.

 Next up was an uplifting performance of the perennial crowd favorite “Yellow.”

 The band returned to the main stage for the rest of the show, and sang “A Sky Full of Stars,” “Charlie Brown,” “Everglow,” and closed with “Up And Up.”
 They played for two full hours!
-All in all, it was a terrific concert experience.
+All in all, it was a terrific concert experience and one that I’ll cherish the rest of my days.
 I only wish I’d had a seat closer to the stage.